Edmund Burke Fairfield: Politics and further academics

-In July 1889, President Benjamin Harrison nominated Fairfield to be the consul of the United States at Lyons in place of Lawson V. Moore.
-His son George D. Fairfield was vice-consul in Lyons at the same time.
+In July 1889, President Benjamin Harrison nominated Fairfield to be the consul of the United States at Lyon in place of Lawson V. Moore.
+His son George D. Fairfield was vice-consul in Lyon at the same time.

 He returned from France in 1893 and lived in Grand Rapids, where he lived an intellectual life of writing and speaking until 1896.
-In 1896, he became a pastor again at his former church in Mansfield Ohio and then in 1900 he retired to Oberlin, where he died in November 1904.
+In 1896, he became a pastor again at his former church in Mansfield, Ohio, and then in 1900 he retired to Oberlin, where he died in November 1904.

 Retirement and death

 In the theological field, Fairfield, having been a Baptist early in his career and Congregationalist pastor later in life, became convinced that the doctrines of Baptists were without sufficient foundation for him to remain a minister in any Baptist denomination.
 He delineated his views in his Letters on Baptism (1893).
-He died on November 7, 1904 in Oberlin, Ohio at the age of eighty-three in Oberlin, eleven years after its publication.
+He died on November 7, 1904, in Oberlin, Ohio, at the age of eighty-three in Oberlin, eleven years after its publication.